Commercial insurance options

-Florida state law requires a minimum of $10,000 in personal injury protection (PIP) to pay for the medical expenses of your drivers and passengers regardless of who is at fault for an accident.
-Florida’s considered a “no-fault” state, meaning that you can only sue an at-fault driver for injuries once this coverage has been exhausted.
+Florida state law requires a minimum of $10,000 in personal injury protection (PIP) to pay for the medical expenses of your drivers and passengers, regardless of who is at fault for an accident.
+Florida is considered a “no-fault” state, meaning that you can only sue an at-fault driver for injuries once this coverage has been exhausted.

-The state’s minimum liability limits are $10,000 per person and $20,000 per accident for bodily injury, and $10,000 for property damage (i.e. 10/20/10).
+The state’s minimum liability limits are $10,000 per person, $20,000 per accident for bodily injury and $10,000 for property damage (i.e., 10/20/10).
 In Florida, this is referred to as residual bodily injury and property damage (RBI-PD) because it pays in excess of a third-party’s insurance if you’re at-fault.
 Property damage liability is required, while residual bodily injury is optional.

 You might be required to carry higher limits based on the types of vehicles listed on your policy.
-It’s best practice to select limits that are best for your business in addition to what’s required by Florida state law.
+It’s best practice to select limits that are right for your business, in addition to what’s required by Florida state law.

 Browse more examples of professions we insure.